gopitk/azure-content/articles/machine-learning/machine-learning-data-science-vm-do-ten-things.md

 Once you have built and validated your model the next step is usually to deploy it into production.
 This allows your client applications to invoke the model predictions on a real time or a batch basis.
 Azure Machine Learning provides a mechanism to operationalize the model built in either R or Python.
 When you operationalize your model in Azure Machine Learning, a web service is exposed that allows clients to make REST calls that pass in input parameters and receive predictions from the model as outputs.
-If you have not yet signed up for AzureML, you can obtain a free 8-hour guest access or a free workspace by visiting the [AzureML Studio](https://studio.azureml.net/) home page and clicking on "Get Started".
+If you have not yet signed up for AzureML, you can obtain a free workspace or a standard workspace by visiting the [AzureML Studio](https://studio.azureml.net/) home page and clicking on "Get Started".

 ### Build and Operationalizing models built using Python

 Upload the notebook entitled "IrisClassifierPyMLWebService" to your Jupyter.
 Here is a simple model built in Python using SciKit-learn as found in the notebook.

-	python
 	#IRIS classification
 	from sklearn import datasets
 	from sklearn import svm